-Robotic lawn mowers have grown in popularity over the last few years and represent quite the convenient way of mowing your lawn.
+Robotic lawn mowers have grown in popularity over the last few years and have become an easy method for mowing your lawn.
 This is especially true for larger gardens that'll take longer to mow.

-As with any of the best lawn mowers under 300 for instance, you'll be wanting to keep an eye on the cutting width of these robotic mowers.
-These will determine how wide of an area it can cut in one swoop and typically for larger areas, the wider the cutting width, the better.
+You'll be wanting to keep an eye on the cutting width of these robotic mowers.
+These will determine how wide of an area it can cut in one swoop, and typically - for larger areas - the wider the cutting width, the better.

 In addition, you'll want to look at both the max lawn area it can cut, and the runtime.
 The larger the area, the more grass it'll be able to cut, and the higher the runtime, the longer the mower will be able to cut for.

 In terms of area, look for around 550 square metres or more - or one tennis court including the boundary lines - and for runtime, anything between one and two hours is considered great.

-Based on all of this and more, we've taken a look at what's available on the market today that aligns with what we think makes an excellent robotic mower for large lawns, and selected a number of options based on everything from specs to reviews.
+For our selection process, we've taken a look at what's available on the market today, aligned them with what we think makes an excellent robotic mower for large lawns, and selected a number of options based on everything from specs to reviews.

 So, let’s get to it – here are some recommendations for the best robotic lawn mower for large lawns out there today.